 This clear and simple video clip on how the brain responds to pain is for those clients who cope with chronic pain on a daily basis.
 My posting on this subject is prompted by one of my clients who set out to discover as much as he could about managing chronic pain.
 After feeling largely frustrated … Read More

+What makes relationships work – happily there is not a one-size-fits-all answer.
+But there are characterstics common to all.
 This article describes the essential ingredients which make for contented and long lasting relationships.
 Committed, lifelong relationships are underpinned by kindness and generosity.
 Read how this works.

 When enquiring about solution-focused therapy some prospective clients worry that this approach will exclude them from understanding why their problems have arisen.
 Answers to the question why are better left to emerge indirectly, during the quest for solutions, as they then feel less overwhelming and uncontrollable.
 During solution focused counselling, a skilled SFBT practitioner will ask … Read More